What is a civil partnership?

 - a religious or approved premises where same-sex marriages are allowed – a ceremony may follow.

-Following the conversion from a civil partnership to marriage, you will get a marriage certificate, dated when your civil partnership was formed.
+Following the conversion, you will get a marriage certificate, dated when your civil partnership was formed.

 You cannot convert an opposite-sex civil partnership to a marriage in England and Wales.